-As they say, knowledge is power.
-Here, you can dive into different topics with all sorts of information that empower you to be in charge of your health journey as a woman, at any age.
+Here, you can dive into different topics with information that may help empower you to be in charge of your health journey as a woman, at any age.

 All about birth control (contraception)

 For many women, having control over when they choose to have children is an important part of their overall health.
-In today’s market, women have quite a few options when it comes to birth control methods.
+And today, women have quite a few options when it comes to birth control methods.
 Each one comes with a list of pros and cons — including possible side effects.
 Having a conversation with your doctor about your health, family history, future plans and personal preference can help you decide which method may be best for you and your lifestyle.

 Tips for good health before pregnancy